Optimization is a discipline which uses goals and constraints to identify the mathematically best decision to make.

 Practical usage

-When applying the meta-problem approach, we don't typically create an actual optimization math program over problem space.
 Instead, we use it as a framework to explore the neighborhood in problem-space of an initial completely defined problem p.
-Our goal is to identify any problems in problem-space which are better than our starting point.
+Our goal is to identify any problems in problem-space which are better than our starting point because they are feasible and have a better value for the objective function.

-Stochastic meta-problems
+Stochastic problems

-Changes for problems with uncertainty
+Adapting for problems with uncertainty

 The objective function will be to maximize the sum of the multi-dimensional value of solving the chosen problems over the series, less the sum of the multi-dimensional effort of solving them.